IT and Library Services

 Our Wi-Fi Network

-The university wireless infrastructure uses Wi-Fi 6.
-Wi-Fi 6 promotes better connectivity, range, and battery life for compatible devices while maintaining backwards compatibility to Wi-Fi 4 and Wi-Fi 5 for older devices.
-A small number of legacy devices may not be compatible with Wi-Fi 6 networks – you will need to ask your provider if it’s not clear from the technical specification provided with your mobile device.
+Our wireless infrastructure uses Wi-Fi 6.
+Wi-Fi 6 promotes better connectivity, range, and battery life for compatible devices while maintaining backwards compatibility to Wi-Fi 4 and Wi-Fi 5.
+A small number of legacy devices may not be compatible with Wi-Fi 6 networks.
+Please ask your provider if it’s not clear from the technical specification provided with your mobile device.

 Frequently Asked Questions